jfcherng-sublime/LSP-intelephense-patcher/README.md

 1. Execute `Package Control: Add Repository` in the command palette.
 1. Add this custom repository: `https://raw.githubusercontent.com/jfcherng-sublime/ST-my-package-control/master/repository.json`
 1. Restart Sublime Text.
-1. You should be able to install this package with Package Control with the name `patcher-LSP-intelephense`.
+1. You should be able to install this package with Package Control with the name `LSP-intelephense-patcher`.

 ## Usage